Barton W. Stone: Theological controversy

 Stone was ordained as a Presbyterian pastor but rejected components of the Westminster Confession of Faith.
 In particular, he had issues with the classical view of the Trinity.
 He denied being a Unitarian, Arian, or Socinian, but he did hold a subordinationist view of Jesus.
-In addition to his issues with the Trinity, he also took issue with the prevailing understanding of atomement in Christianity.
+In addition to his issues with the Trinity, he also took issue with the prevailing understanding of atonement in Christianity.
 He did not believe that Jesus died in humankind's place as a substitutionary sacrifice; his views are more in line with the moral influence theory of atonement of Charles Finney.

 Stone outlined his views on the Trinity in a publication entitled An Address to the Christian Churches in Kentucky, Tennessee & Ohio on Several Important Doctrines of Religion.

 The doctrine of Trinity has long been a subject of endless controversy among theologists.
 I have thought the contest a war of words, while the combatants believed the same thing; seeing they all maintain the divine unity.
 On this doctrine many things are said, which are dark, unintelligible, unscriptural, and too mysterious for comprehension.
 Many of these expressions we have rejected; and for this reason we are charged with denying the doctrine itself.
 I shall state the doctrine, as generally stated and defended by our brethren, who oppose us, and give my reasons why I cannot receive it.

 It is commonly stated, that there are three persons in one God, of one substance, power and eternity.
 To me it is evident that they, who maintain this proposition, do not—cannot believe, that these three persons are three distinct spirits, beings or Gods, each possessed of the personal properties of intelligence, will and power; for this would not only contradict the scriptures, but also those sections of their creeds just quoted, which declare that there is but one only living and true God, without parts.
 They must understand the term persons in God, not in the proper and common sense of the word person; but in such a qualified sense as to exclude the notion of three distinct spirits or beings.
 What this qualified sense should be, has long puzzled divines; and in no proposition are they more divided.
 The cause of this perplexity is obvious, because no idea of it is to be found in revelation, nor reason.
 Revelation no where declares that there are three persons of the same substance in the one only God; and it is universally acknowledged to be above reason.—Imagination has been set afloat, taking different courses in different men, and wandering through the unknown fields of eternity, infinity and incomprehensibility.
 Their labors have been great; but after all their vast excursions, they have ended in mystery. ...